JuliaDSP/DSP.jl/doc/filters.rst

 Filter design
 -------------

+Most analog and digital filters are constructed by composing :ref:`response-types`, which determine the frequency response of the filter, with :ref:`design-methods`, which determine how the filter is constructed.

-.. function:: analogfilter(responsetype, filtertype)
+.. function:: analogfilter(responsetype, designmethod)

     Construct an analog filter.
 See below for possible response and filter types.

-.. function:: digitalfilter(responsetype, filtertype)
+.. function:: digitalfilter(responsetype, designmethod)

     Construct a digital filter.
 See below for possible response and filter types.

+For some filters, the design method inherently implies a response type.
+Such filters are documented below.

 .. function:: iirnotch(Wn, bandwidth[; fs])